redspider/Basis-pot/README.md

 ### Request service: Pyramid

-Pyramid represents the latest and arguably best python web application foundation, for the purposes of being modified to fit our needs.
+[Pyramid](http://pylonsproject.org/) represents the latest and arguably best python web application foundation, for the purposes of being modified to fit our needs.

-While other frameworks such as Django offer a codebase that has been stable for longer, modifying it to match the remainder of the requirements would involve significantly more work and lead us even further from the core.
+While other frameworks such as Django offer a code base that has been stable for longer, modifying it to match the remainder of the requirements would involve significantly more work and lead us even further from the core.

 ### RDBMS: PostgreSQL

-By far the leading open source RDBMS, PostgreSQL offers the primary advantages of both powerful constructs (WINDOW functions etc), and highly reliable constraints and transactions.
+By far the leading open source RDBMS, [PostgreSQL](http://www.postgresql.org/) offers the primary advantages of both powerful constructs (WINDOW functions etc), and highly reliable constraints and transactions.
 There are no real non-commercial competitors in this area.

 Addressing MySQL, it is fair to say any number of single missing features makes it unsuitable for our purposes.